Gill v. Whitford: Subsequent developments

 The 2018 general elections in Wisconsin, following the Supreme Court's decision in Gill which retained the existing districting maps pending hearing of the lower court, further demonstrated significant imbalance in voting profiles.
 For the State Assembly, 54% of the popular vote supported Democratic candidates, but the Republicans ended up maintaining their 63-seat majority.
 The efficiency gap, estimated to be 10% in 2014, increased to 15% based on election results.

+On December 22, 2023, the Wisconsin Supreme Court issued its opinion in Clarke v.
+Wisconsin Elections Commission.
+Writing for an ideologically-divided 4-3 majority, Justice Jill Karofsky determined that the maps violated the Constitution of Wisconsin and enjoined the Wisconsin Elections Commission from using them for the 2024 Wisconsin elections.
+The Court ordered the Wisconsin Legislature to draw new maps.